-Provisional

-Member
+Provisional Member

 Supervisor

 Clinic Location

 Dates

-Number of hours
+Number of supervised clinical

+hours completed

 On successful completion of the period of supervised practice, applicants should be able to perform the majority of case and caseload tasks independently and competently following consultations with the supervisor.
 Guidance, collaboration and supervision may be required where the applicant has not previously experienced the client group or service setting or where client or service provision features require specific knowledge and skills.